-How to make a cinnamon sugar rim
+How to make a cinnamon sugar rim for pumpkin beer

 Start by making your sugar mixture.
 For pumpkin beer, I like to use the same cinnamon sugar ratio that I use on my pumpkin muffins,